Medical Massage Therapy Career Path & Outlook — Pros and Cons …

-“About half of massage therapists worked part time in 2014.
+“About half of massage therapists worked part-time in 2014.
 Because therapists work by appointment in most cases, their schedules and the number of hours worked each week vary considerably.
 In addition to devoting hours giving massages, therapists may spend time recording clients’ notes, marketing, booking clients, washing linens, and conducting other general business tasks.”

 OUR COMMENT: If you choose the massage profession, the only question is, which end of the marketplace will you aim for?
 The lower end, or the higher end?
-If you’re in the higher end, you’ll be able to pay to have those sheets washed for you!
+If you’re on the higher end, you’ll be able to pay to have those sheets washed for you!

 “Employment of massage therapists is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
 Continued growth in the demand for massage services will lead to new openings for massage therapists. … Employment projections data for massage therapists, 2014-24”